pennersr/django-allauth/docs/account/configuration.rst

   The maximum amount of email addresses a user can associate to his account.
 It is safe to change this setting for an already running project -- it will not negatively affect users that already exceed the allowed amount.
-Note that if you set the maximum to 1, users will not be able to change their email address unless you enable ``ACCOUNT_CHANGE_EMAIL``.
+Note that if you set the maximum to 1, users will not be able to change their email address.

 ``ACCOUNT_FORMS``
   Used to override the builtin forms.
 Defaults to::